Book submissions closed until September 2022.

 Tell us your story idea

-It's vital that you write protagonists of all kinds: women, trans, disabled, ethnic minorities, own voices/native cultures.
+It's vital that you write protagonists of all kinds: women, trans, disabled, minorities, own voices/Indigenous cultures.
 We want to expand hero far beyond white, straight, and male, though of course your story might include people who identify as all three.
 Not sure if your story fits?
 Drop us a short note and ask!

 And if you think "no one would want to read something I wrote, would they?"
 Read these encouraging words and think again.